 PPR can be used to gather quantitative data from any pipe made of non-ferrous material (concrete, RCP, AC, RP, PVC, HDPE, brick, etc.).
-In this case study, PPR was used to inspect a number of pipelines in Melbourne, Australia (Figure 5).
+In this case study, PPR was used to inspect a number of pipelines in Melbourne, Australia.
 Four lines were surveyed, with CCTV, LiDAR, and PPR data being collected.
+The Surveyor robot was deployed for this project (Figure 5).
 The utility owner had very little knowledge about the construction or current condition of these pipes.